Venezuelan opposition declares end to boycott, agrees to participate in local and state elections

 The Venezuelan government has invited representatives of the United Nations, the European Union and the U.S.-based Carter Center to observe the November elections, but the extent and mandate of any foreign observer mission remain unclear.

-Elliott Abrams, President Donald Trump’s former special representative to Venezuela, said the decision to field candidates amounted to a “realistic” approach for the opposition.
-The widespread sense in 2019 that Maduro would soon fall, he told The Washington Post, has now dissipated — partly, he said, because of continued support for Maduro by foreign powers including Russia, China and Iran.
+Elliott Abrams, President Donald Trump’s special representative to Venezuela, said the decision to field candidates amounted to a “realistic” approach for the opposition.
+The widespread sense in 2019 that Maduro would soon fall, he said, has now dissipated — partly, he said, because of continued support for Maduro from foreign powers including Russia, China and Iran.

 Given that reality, Abrams said, “the opposition is looking at the 2024 presidential election as the moment of potential change.
 So in that context, it makes sense to get back involved with electoral politics and start rebuilding the parties.”